InquestGeronimo/horizon-takeoff/README.md

 horizon-del
 ```

-# Manual YAML Configuration
+# YAML Configuration

-To bypass the TUI, you can create your YAML config manually.
-Make sure to enter the following variables and save them in the `ec2_config.yaml` file:
+To bypass the TUI, you can create your YAML configuration manually.
+Make sure to enter the following EC2-related variables and save them in a `ec2_config.yaml` file:

 ```yaml
 EC2: